mabiesen/python_led_ui/README.md

 # Directions for Using the Python LED Program

 This project uses Python to provide a user interface for creating cool 32x32 LED Matrix displays.
 The project can be used in concert with the matrix or alone as a sort of painting program.
+Improvements forthcoming!
+Please be patient as this was my first dive into Python's Tkinter.

 ## Directions for Download